Rhamondre Stevenson has 3 TDs in return for No. 24 Oklahoma

 Oklahoma scored touchdowns on six consecutive drives after Texas Tech (2-4, 1-4) opened the game with a 75-yard, seven-play drive.
 SaRodorick Thompson’s 5-yard TD run, after his 28-yard scamper, gave the Red Raiders a 7-0 lead.

 “I give our team a lot of credit.
-There was some momentum early in this football game when they scored and got a stop on us,” Sooners coach Lincoln Riley said.
+There was some momentum early in this football game when they scored and got a stop on us,” Riley said.
 “And we really hit the gas there and played some really quality football.”

 Rattler was 21-of-30 passing before backup Tanner Mordecai took over midway through the third quarter with the Red Raiders up 55-14, and freshman Chandler Morris got some late snaps.
 Theo Wease had five catches for 105 yards, while Austin Stogner and Jeremiah Hall had TD catches.